What is Soft Tissue Massage

-It was not until 16th century that some of the soft tissue techniques used in the earliest days were used again for medical practice.
-Though it took another 200 years i.e. until 18th century, massage to become popular throughout Europe.
-The era of modern massage is said to have begin during the early 1800s and by 1900s massage was used in most part of the developed world.
+It was not until the 16th century that some of the soft tissue techniques used in the earliest days were used again for medical practice.
+Though it took another 200 years i.e. until the 18th century, massage becomes popular throughout Europe.
+The era of modern massage is said to have begun during the early 1800s and by the 1900s massage was used in most parts of the developed world.

 It can be broadly classified into–

 William Murrell (1853-1912) defined massage as a “scientific method of treating certain forms of a disease by systematic manipulation”.

 Beard (1952) – “the term use to designate certain manipulation at the soft tissue of the body; these manipulations are most effectively performed with the hands and are administered for the purpose of producing effects on the nervous, muscular and respiratory system and the local and general circulation of blood and lymph”.

 - Movement of blood, lymph, venous blood, lung secretions, edema, intestinal content, and hematoma contents.

 - Mobilization of muscle fibers, muscle mass, tendons, tendon sheath, skin and subcutaneous tissue, scar tissue, and adhesions.

 - Increase blood and lymphatic flow